Menu

 Our suppliers can use several independent parties to verify their transactions and provide them with the certification we require.

-Our suppliers source the Polyester on our behalf and provide us with scope and transaction certificates, verified by an approved governing body to certify that this product has met all requirements of the GRS or RCS standard.
+Our suppliers source the polyester on our behalf and provide us with scope and transaction certificates/documents, to confirm that this product has met all requirements of the GRS or RCS standard.
 George does not directly financially contribute to these organisations as part of the above process.
 This is in relation to the polyester fibres of this item only.

 George policy is that at a minimum of 25% of the product has recycled content but there is no specific target for wadding and lining.